Tilikum (orca): Offspring

-Tilikum sired 21 offspring in captivity, 11 of which were reported alive in November 2013.
+Tilikum sired 21 offspring in captivity, seven of which are alive as of April 2024.

 While at Sealand of the Pacific, Tilikum sired his first calf when he was about eight or nine years old.
 His first son, Kyuquot, was born to Haida II on December 24, 1991.
-Just a few months prior to the birth of Kyuquot, Tilikum was involved in the first incident involving a death.
-Seaworld requested an emergency transfer of Tilikum to their facility.
+Kyuquot and his mother were transferred to SeaWorld San Antonio in January 1993, a year after Tilikum was moved to Seaworld Orlando.
+Kyuquot has remained at the San Antonio park ever since.

 Following his arrival at SeaWorld, Tilikum sired many calves with many different females.
 His first calf born in Orlando was to Katina.
 Katina gave birth to Taku on September 9, 1993.
 Taku died on October 17, 2007.

-Among Tilikum's other offspring are: Nyar (born 1993, died 1996), Unna (1996–2015), Sumar (1998–2010), Tuar (1999), Tekoa (2000), Nakai (2001-2022), Kohana (2002-2022), Ikaika (2002), Skyla (2004-2021), Malia (2007), Sakari (2010) and Makaio (2010).
+Among Tilikum's other offspring are: Nyar (1993–1996), Unna (1996–2015), Sumar (1998–2010), Tuar (1999), Tekoa (2000), Nakai (2001–2022), Kohana (2002–2022), Ikaika (2002), Skyla (2004–2021), Malia (2007), Sakari (2010) and Makaio (2010).

 In 1999, Tilikum began training for artificial insemination.
 In early 2000, Kasatka who resided at SeaWorld San Diego was artificially inseminated using his sperm.
 She gave birth to Tilikum's son, Nakai, on September 1, 2001.
 On May 3, 2002, another female in San Diego, named Takara, bore Tilikum's calf through artificial insemination.
 Tilikum was also the first successful, surviving grandfather orca in captivity with the births of Trua (2005), Nalani (2006), Adán (2010) and Victoria (2012–2013).

 Controversy

 On December 7, 2010, TMZ reported that SeaWorld's president, Terry Prather, received a letter from PETA and Mötley Crüe member Tommy Lee referencing SeaWorld's announcement regarding limiting human contact with Tilikum.
-In the letter, Lee refers to Tilikum as SeaWorld's "Chief Sperm Bank" and asserts that the relevant process constitutes continued human contact.
+In the letter, Lee refers to Tilikum as SeaWorld's "Chief sperm bank" and asserts that the relevant process constitutes continued human contact.
 The letter implores SeaWorld to release Tilikum from his tank, stating, "I hope it doesn't take another tragic death for SeaWorld to realize it shouldn't frustrate these smart animals by keeping them [confined] in tanks."
 On December 8, 2010, the SeaWorld VP of Communications responded to Lee's letter via E!
 News, stating that PETA's facts were not only inaccurate, but that SeaWorld trainers also "do not now, nor have they ever entered the water with Tilikum for this purpose".

 Tilikum and the captivity of orcas is the main subject of the documentary film Blackfish, which premiered at the Sundance Film Festival in January 2013 and caused a drop in SeaWorld attendance and revenue.
 The film and a subsequent online petition led to several popular musical groups cancelling performances at SeaWorld and Busch Gardens' "Bands, Brew & BBQ" event in 2014.